-To be OFFICIAL, all transcripts must be sent directly from the Records Office.
-Electronic transcripts may be requested from Parchment at PARCHMENT.COM for a fee: PARCHMENT TRANSCRIPT
+Students and parents may review; download UNOFFICIAL transcripts on Student/Parent Vue.
+To be OFFICIAL, students can send official electronic transcripts to colleges and universities for free by using their SchooLinks account.
+Electronic transcripts may also be requested from Parchment at PARCHMENT.COM for a fee: PARCHMENT TRANSCRIPT